9K32 Strela-2: Egypt

-The missile was used later in the Yom Kippur War, where 4,356 Strelas were fired, scoring few hits and just 2–4 kills, with 26–28 damaged.
+The missile was used later in the Yom Kippur War, where 4,356 Strelas were fired, scoring few hits and just 2 to 4 kills, with 26 to 28 damaged.
 A-4s were fitted with lengthened exhaust pipes in order to prevent fatal damage to the engine, a solution made in the previous war, together with flare launchers.
 However, together with Shilka and SA-2/3/6s, they caused very heavy losses to the Israeli Air Force in the first days.
 Subsequently, Arab forces fired so many SAMs that they almost depleted their weapon stocks.
 SA-7s were not that effective against fast jets, but they were the best weapon available to Arab infantry at the time.

 A Strela 2 was reportedly used by the Islamist militant group Ansar Bait al-Maqdis to destroy an Egyptian military Mil-8 helicopter operating in the northern Sinai region on 26 January 2014 near Sheikh Zuweid (close to the border with Gaza), killing its five occupants.
 This is the first attack of this type during the Sinai insurgency, which has raged on the peninsula due to the security and political turmoil since the 2011 revolution.
 The MANPADS is reported by United Nations to have come from former Libyan leader Muammar Gaddafi's large stocks, which have been widely proliferated after Libya's civil war chaos and have become a concern to regional and world security.